Current Advocacy Efforts

 CHFA actively participates in a Trade Association Working Group focused on sustainability and maintains continuous engagement in upcoming opportunities for consultations and advocacy that directly impact our members.
 Some key updates and actions include:

-- ECCC published a new consultation paper in August 2023 covering targets for the reduction, reuse, redesign, and recycled content of primary food plastic packaging.
+- ECCC published a consultation paper in August 2023 covering targets for the reduction, reuse, redesign, and recycled content of primary food plastic packaging.
 This notice would set requirements for Canada's largest grocery retailers to prepare and implement a pollution prevention plan (P2 plan), aiming for zero plastic waste from primary food plastic packaging.
-The final notice is expected to be published in Canada Gazette I however, this is currently on hold due to the federal court hearing.
+The final notice is expected to be published in Canada Gazette I, however, this is currently on hold due to the federal court hearing.
 CHFA actively participated in the most recent consultation by providing Feedback on the Primary Food Plastics Packaging Consultation in August 2023.

 Through these proceedings, CHFA strives to contribute valuable input and insight to the ongoing discussions surrounding the labelling of recycled content and developing a plastics registry.
 These efforts align with our commitment to support our members and work towards achieving reasonable sustainability targets.